Darxo/Hardened/README.md

 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Small Target** now also reduces the chance to take a hit to the head by 10%
 - **Spear Mastery** no longer provides a free spear attack each turn.
 Instead it now grants 15% more Melee Skill while you have Reach Advantage
 - **Survival Instinct** is completely reworked.
-It now grants 1 stack, when you get hit by an attack, and you lose 1 stack when you dodge an attack.
+It grants 1 stack at the start of each battle.
+It grants 1 stack, when you get hit by an attack, and you lose 1 stack when you dodge an attack.
 Every stack grants 10 Melee Defense and 10 Ranged Defense
 - **Steady Brace** is now called **Ready to Go** and has been completely reworked.
 It makes it so your Crossbows and Firearms start each battle loaded, including those carried in the bag, if you have the correct- and enough ammunition equipped
 - **Student** no longer grants any experience.
 It now grants +1 Perk Point when you reach level 8 instead of level 11
 - **Strength in Numbers** now grants +2 Resolve for every adjacent ally (down from +5)